herttaleinonen/DFSM/data_analysis/vis.md

 # ------------------------------------------------------------
 # 2) Keep visibility tasks and define speed
-#    - numeric speed: exact deg/s (used for calculations if needed)
+#    - numeric speed: exact deg/s (used for calculations)
-#    - speed_lab: factor used ONLY for plotting / legend labels
+#    - speed_lab: factor used only for plotting / legend labels
 # ------------------------------------------------------------

 vt <- dat %>%